OpenMS/pyopenms-docs/docs/source/wrapping_workflows_new_classes.rst

 See the next section for a SimpleExample_ and a more AdvancedExample_ of a wrapped class with several functions.

-How to wrap new classes
+How to Wrap New Classes
 ^^^^^^^^^^^^^^^^^^^^^^^

 .. _SimpleExample:

-A simple example
+A Simple Example
 ----------------

 To wrap a new OpenMS class: Create a new ".pxd" file in the folder ``./pxds``.
 As